emqx/MQTT-Client-Examples/mqtt-client-Micropython/README.md

-# MicroPython MQTT client examples
+# MicroPython MQTT Client Examples

-In this example, we provide sample codes for connecting TCP and Websocket protocols to MQTT Broker.
+In this example, we provide sample code for connecting to an MQTT Broker using both TCP and WebSocket protocols.
+The code is compatible with different versions of MicroPython.
+Please refer to the appropriate folder for your version:

+- **`v1.22_and_earlier`**: Contains examples for MicroPython version 1.22 and earlier.
+- **`v1.23_and_above`**: Contains examples for MicroPython version 1.23 and above.

 For more documentation on using the MicroPython MQTT client, please refer to [MicroPython Documentation](https://mpython.readthedocs.io/en/master/library/mPython/umqtt.simple.html)

 ## Prerequisites